diku-dk/dpp-e2022-pub/README.md

 * Be physically connected to the *wired network* at DIKU.

-* Be logged onto the `ssh-diku-apl.science.ku.dk` gateway server.
+* Be logged onto the `ssh-diku.science.ku.dk` gateway server.

 Once this is done, you can access the GPU machines by SSH'ing to the following hosts: